dancres/paxos/README.md

 Detailed notes for the implementation of a service that uses the framework can be found in the javadoc for `org.dancres.paxos.Paxos`

+ Note: Not to be used for high-reliability systems until the LongTerm (see 'LongTerm.java') failure-simulation test is fully implemented and has run successfully across a substantial set of sequences.